yaserkl/RLSeq2Seq/code/helper/README.rst

 First Option: Download the processed data
 ===========================================

-@JafferWilson provided the processed data, which you can download [here](https://github.com/JafferWilson/Process-Data-of-CNN-DailyMail).
+@JafferWilson provided the processed data, which you can download from here: (https://github.com/JafferWilson/Process-Data-of-CNN-DailyMail).

 ============================================================
 Second Option: Process dataset using @abisee code
 ============================================================

-Check out the pre-processing in [here](https://github.com/abisee/cnn-dailymail)
+Check out the pre-processing in here: (https://github.com/abisee/cnn-dailymail)

 ============================================================
 Third Option: Process dataset using our helper code